 2.43.1.
-Consideration of key issues in submissions objecting to the proposed amendment
+Consideration of key issues in submissions objecting to the proposed amendment winning buildings and are more suited to heritage listing.

 The proposal of Perwillowen House as a local heritage place is objected to on the following grounds: